ezili_sm_button

 The name Do, may be a short version for the merger of the male and female elements that give birth.
 It may literally stand for the unity of Ayida Dan Wedo.

-In this song, that is symbolized by before you leave you salute the flag – it also means you must salute the Vodun nations – Rada to Petwo, all the Ancestors, you must salute also the Ancestral presence where you are, the flag of the peristyle (temple) you’re at, the flag of the country you are in.
+"I haven’t arrived there, o Do, o Do/ Before I go/ O Do, I salute the flag."
+Before you can enter the realm where you originated, before you can use your ability to oscillate between the world of form and the spirit world, you must express gratitude and respect for your oneness with all that is, love for what you are at your core, what your eternal legacy is - "Salute the flag" means extend wisdom, honest truth.
+For you cannot meet yourself if you're not yourself.
+It also literally means you must salute the Vodun nations – Rada to Petwo, all the Ancestors, all the 21 African nations that came together at Bwa Kayiman to create Haiti, you must salute also the Ancestral presence where you are, the flag of the peristyle (temple) you’re at, the flag of the country you are in.
 And so that’s the Haitian way.
 Raising up the Ancestors, paying respect allows what’s worthy of raising up to be manifested through the Vodouist in the temporal world.

-For you are a mirror, a reflection of the sacred energies above and, unlike in Judea-Christian ethos, in Vodun you’re not a pawn of the divine.
+For you are a mirror, a reflection of the sacred energies above and, unlike in Judeo-Christian ethos, in Vodun you’re not a pawn of the divine.
 You may be master of sacred energies, the divine and spiritual forces.
 As below so above.
 What you focus on, what you call forth will be mirrored more strongly above and will be manifested, generation after generation in physical forms below.
 What a Vodouist calls forth with his/her lifeforce, the forces you bring to life in this realm will be reinforced, made stronger in the spiritual and psychic realms and will be multiplied, replicated, objectified, mirrored generation upon generation on the earth plane.
 So the Vodouizan knows not to mirror what should not be mirrored, to only call on the sacred energies, what will bring forth honor, grace, peaceful co-existence and harmony.
 That’s why a healed Vodouist always looks upon the carnal world ak kè poze – with a calm heart - careful not to raise up, project disturbing energies from the psychic plane of the many minds.
-This though is a process for most, as the army of aliens, doubt and fears objectified in the outer world we've inherited these last 500_plus-years have, for most of us, found hosting space within the self and must be conquered repeatedly, replaced with sacred energies and new visions for humanity on earth.
-You skip all this when you carry and mirror your source, your divinity and sacredness only.
+This though is a process for most, as the army of aliens/illusions, doubt and fears objectified in the outer world we've inherited these last 500plus-years have, for most of us, found hosting space within the self and must be conquered repeatedly, replaced with sacred energies and new visions for humanity on earth.
+You skip all this when you carry and mirror your source, your divinity (sous dlo klè) and sacredness only.

 The word Vodun, means sacred energies in the Fon African language.
 Vodouist have a mèt tèt – have come to fulfill a purpose in this realm, whatever that purpose may be, if at its root its not extending love, knowledge, harmony, creativity, transformation that brings balance and healing to collective humanity, yo pa Ginen Fran - they’re not practicing the Vodun of the African Haitians.
 No.